2017 Hall of Fame

 About | Schedule | Vendors | Poster Contest | Gift Shop

-As part of the Guadalupe Cultural Arts Center’s 36th Annual Tejano Conjunto Festival, the Conjunto Music Hall of Fame honors veterans, legends, and supporters of this South Texas music genre.
-This year’s honorees are working musicians and two posthumous awards will be presented to their families during a ticketed reception and dance at the Guadalupe Theater on Thursday, May 25, 2017.
-The evening includes a reception, the induction of New Hall of Fame Honorees followed by a performance by Bene Medina y el Conjunto Aguila with special guests Oscar Hernandez, Nick Villarreal, Eddie “Lalo” Torres and Alan Cavazos.
+As part of the Guadalupe Cultural Arts Center’s 36th Annual Tejano Conjunto Festival, the Conjunto Music Hall of Fame honored veterans, legends, and supporters of this South Texas music genre.
+Honorees are working musicians and two posthumous awards were presented to their families during a ticketed reception and dance at the Guadalupe Theater on Thursday, May 25, 2017.
+The evening included a reception, the induction of New Hall of Fame Honorees followed by a performance by Bene Medina y el Conjunto Aguila with special guests Oscar Hernandez, Nick Villarreal, and Eddie “Lalo” Torres.

 Born in 1927, Cavazos formed part of the musical group Los Donneños out of Donna, Texas.
 Best known for playing bajo sexto, he has worked in music recording for Discos Falcon, Discos del Valle, Discos Torero, and Columbia Records (aka CBS Records) in Mexico for 17 years.
 He appeared in films with Lalo “El Piporro” Gonzalez and toured together all over the US, Venezuela, and Cuba.
 Cavazos appear on the silver screen in the great Les Blank and Chris Strachwitz documentary “Chulas Fronteras” (1976).
 This iconic documentary on conjunto and norteño music features Cavazos and Conjunto Tamaulipas opening up the film with a great interpretation of Canción mixteca.
 Cavazos is later featured once again in the film with conjunto pioneer Narciso Martinez.
 In 1972 he started his own record label called Discos RyN which recorded many artists like Ernesto Guerra, Narciso Martinez, Conjunto Tamaulipas, Beto Quintanilla, Los Fantasmas and Ruben Vela.